-MediaTek Inc. and its subsidiaries recognized NT\$121,097,722 thousand as net sales, which includes sale of goods in the amount of NT\$134,144,526 thousand, other operating revenues in the amount of NT\$2,569,536 thousand, and sales returns and discounts in the amount of NT\$15,616,340 thousand for the year ended December 31, 2016.
-The sale of goods is sale of chips and due to large transaction volume, if the sale is recognized in an improper period, it can have significant impacts on the parent company only financial statements.
+MediaTek Inc. recognized NT\$92,525,183 thousand as net sales, which includes sale of goods in the amount of NT\$100,110,489 thousand, other operating revenues in the amount of NT\$2,809,722 thousand, and sales returns and discounts in the amount of NT\$10,395,028 thousand for the year ended December 31, 2017.
+Sale of goods are mainly sales of chips.
+Due to large transaction volume, an improper timing of revenue recognition may have significant impacts on the parent company only financial statements.
 As a result, we determined the matter to be a key audit matter.

-Our audit procedures include (but are not limited to) assessing the appropriateness of the accounting policy for revenue recognition; evaluating and testing the effectiveness of internal control which is related to the timing of revenue recognition; performing test of details on samples selected from top ten customers and reviewing the significant terms of sales agreements and tracing to relevant documentation of transactions; adopting audit sampling on trade receivables and performing confirmation procedures on final balance and key terms of sales agreements; and regarding transaction of some time before and after the reporting date, analyzing the reasonableness of fluctuations and selecting samples to perform cutoff procedures, tracing to relevant documentation to verify that revenue has been recorded in the correct accounting period; besides, we also review if there is condition of significant reversals in subsequent periods.
+Our audit procedures include (but are not limited to) assessing the appropriateness of the accounting policy for revenue recognition; evaluating and testing the effectiveness of internal control which is related to the timing of revenue recognition; performing test of details on samples selected from top ten customers and reviewing the significant terms of sales agreements and tracing to relevant documentation of transactions; adopting audit sampling on trade receivables and performing confirmation procedures on final balance and key terms of sales agreements; performing cutoff testing, on a sampling basis, for a period before and after the reporting date, and analyzing the reasonableness of fluctuations.
+Besides, we also review if there are significant revenue reversals in subsequent periods.